GoCarrot/teak-unity/docs/android.rst

 Your Teak App Id and API Key can be found in the Settings for your app on the Teak dashboard.

-Your Firebase Application Id and GCM Sender Id can be found in your Firebase dashboard: <https://teak.readthedocs.io/en/latest/>
+Your Firebase Application Id and GCM Sender Id can be found in your Firebase dashboard.

+(`How to find these values <https://teak.readthedocs.io/en/latest/>`_)

 What This Does
 ^^^^^^^^^^^^^^